Patrick Mutombo

-Patrick Mutombo (born March 7, 1980) is a Congolese basketball coach and former player who is currently an assistant coach for the Phoenix Suns of the NBA.
+Patrick Mutombo (born March 7, 1980) is a Congolese professional basketball coach and former player who is an assistant coach for the Memphis Grizzlies of the National Basketball Association (NBA).
 In his playing career, he was a Division II All-American college player at Metropolitan State University and played professionally in several countries, most notably in Italy's Lega Basket Serie A.